ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a zonal file share with Terraform
 {: #file-share-create-terraform}

 To create a file share, use the `ibm_is_share` resource.
-The following example creates a share with 200 GB capacity and the `dp2` performance profile.
+The following example creates a zonal filw share with 200 GB capacity and the `dp2` performance profile.

 ```terraform
 resource "ibm_is_share" "example" {